Snowfable/home-ed-resources/index.md

 For as long as schools are closed (April 2020 - Covid-19) all stories are free to stream on your desktop, laptop, phone or tablet.
 Explore the collection.
 [Hear them here.](https://stories.audible.com/start-listen_)

 ## Baldwin's Library of Historical Children's Literature
-Online collection of children's books from by gone eras.
+Online collection of children's books from bygone eras.
 [Read here.](https://ufdc.ufl.edu/baldwin/all/thumbs)

 ## BBC Learning
 A huge range of resources, many interactive and on a wide range of subjects.
 Particularly good for learning languages.
 BBC Bitesize is updated regularly in term time, however some parts of the main site no longer are.
 No TV licence required except for content on BBC iPlayer.